nicolasanhueza/Snake/README.md

 This game requires Python to be installed on your system.

 ## Credits
-This Snake game is created by [nicolasanhueza].
+This Snake game is created by nicolasanhueza.